 - Garnish: Add chives for garnish.

 - 4 (6 to 8-ounce), beef tenderloin, strip, or rib-eye steak

 - 2 teaspoons black peppercorns, coarsely crushed

-- 2 tablespoons clarified, unsalted butter
+- 2 tablespoons ghee or clarified, unsalted butter

 - 3/4 cup beef stock or broth

 - 3/4 cup heavy cream

 - 1 tablespoon green peppercorns in brine, drained

 - Preheat oven to 450 degrees F.